Far Eastern University: Pre-war

-In 1934, the Institute of Law was founded.
-Two years later, the Institute of Technology was founded, with Fransisco Santana its first dean.
-In April 1938, the FEU Junior College was opened in Lingayen, Pangasinan.
+In 1934, the first four institutes, Accounts, Business and Finance (IABF), Arts and Sciences (IAS), Law (IL), and Education (IE) were founded.
+Two years later, the Institute of Technology (FIT) was also established.

-Dr. Nicanor Reyes Sr., as the founding president of the University, spent his early years establishing several of its institutes, including those of Law and Technology.
-Dr. Reyes Sr. commissioned Architect Pablo S. Antonio Sr. to construct the main building for the University.
-In 1939, the Nicanor B. Reyes Sr. Hall, which would later house the main library at third level and Institute of Accounts, Business and Finance, opened.
-Two other buildings by Antonio, the Girls’ High School Building and Boys High School Building, followed in 1940 and 1941, by which year FEU had approximately 10,000 registered students, with an international student population of 400.
+Dr. Nicanor B. Reyes, Sr., as the founding president of the University, spent his early years establishing the courses and programs for FEU.
+For the campus, he commissioned Pablo S. Antonio, Sr. to construct the main building and several structures for the University.
+In 1940, the Nicanor B. Reyes Sr. Hall, which would later house the main library at third level and Institute of Accounts, Business and Finance, opened.
+Two other buildings by Antonio, the Girl's High School Building and Boy's High School Building followed.
+Enrollment had blown with approximately 10,000 registered students and an international student population of 400.
 Former Philippine President Manuel L. Quezon hailed and called FEU "the best non-sectarian institution in the country."

-In 1941, FEU also had the first ROTC quartermaster and ROTC finance units in the Philippines.
-During the American colonial period, The FEU ROTC was notable for having the first Coastal Artillery unit in the Philippines.
+In 1941, FEU also had the first ROTC Quartermaster and ROTC Finance Units in the Philippines.
+During the American colonial period, the FEU ROTC was notable for having the 1st Coastal Artillery Unit in the Philippines.
 During World War II, FEU cadets fought in Bataan with the Second Infantry Division.
 FEU constituted the majority of cadets who received armor training.
 These cadets were trained to operate the American M5 light tank.
 At the time that the FEU's coast artillery unit was formed, the Philippine Army's Coast Artillery was equipped with the Canon de 155 mm GPF.
 During the Philippine–American War, the Philippine coast artillery had one 150mm Ordóñez guns.
 It is said that of all the Philippine colleges whose students and alumni volunteered for military service at the outbreak of the Pacific War in 1941, FEU men formed the greatest number.

 During the war

-In 1942, University closed and the campus was used as a multi-functional facility by the Imperial Japanese Army Transportation Corps.
+In 1942, the university closed and the campus was used as a multi-functional facility by the Imperial Japanese Army Transportation Corps.
 It was later used as the Prisoner of War Bureau for the Japanese Army.